-Below is information you need to know for School Year 2023-2024.
+Below is information you need to know for School Year 2022-2023.

-- A completed Sports Physical dated 4/15/23 or after by a medical professional, a signed Concussion Information Form, signed Code of Conduct, and signed Transportation Release are REQUIRED for all practices/tryouts that take place after June 14, 2023.
+- A completed Sports Physical dated 4/15/22 or after by a medical professional, a signed Concussion Information Form, signed Code of Conduct, and signed Transportation Release are R EQUIRED for all practices/tryouts that take place after June 14, 2022.
 The forms are available at the Athletic Offices and on the Waterford School District website under Athletics, select "Athletics Main" (then scroll down to "Athletic Resources"). - Physical Forms are two sided and need to be completely filled out to be valid and should be given directly to the coach or to the Athletic Secretary (it is recommended that physicals are not turned in at the Main office or at Registration).
 Please make a copy of the physical and file at home for safe keeping and future reference. - Fall Dance Team and Fall Sideline Cheer Tryouts are held at the end of May or beginning of June at each High School.
 Please check with your high school athletic department for specifics. - Most Fall sports and some Winter sports have pre-season conditioning during the summer; information can be found by sport at the WSD website under Athletics Main. - All Fall Sports begin and have competitions BEFORE school is in session.
-2023 Football officially begins August 7, 2023.
-Girls Swim and Girls Volleyball, Cross Country, Girls Golf, Boys Soccer and Boys Tennis begin on August 7, 2023.
-Winter Sports start dates: Figure Skating October 7, Gymnastics and Hockey on Oct.
-30, Girls Basketball & Competitive Cheer on November 13, Boys Basketball, Ski, Wrestling & Bowling on November 13; Boys Swim November 20, 2023.
-All Spring Sports begin March 11, 2024 (Baseball, Boys Golf, Lacrosse, Girls Soccer, Softball, Girls Tennis and Track & Field). - First Semester Academic Eligibility: All 9th graders are considered academically eligible for first semester; however, athletes are held to a weekly grade check.
+2022 Football officially begin August 8, 2022.
+Girls Swim and Girls Volleyball, Cross Country, Girls Golf, Boys Soccer and Boys Tennis begin on August 8, 2022.
+Winter Sports start dates: Figure Skating October 7, Gymnastics and Hockey on Oct 31, Girls Basketball & Competitive Cheer on November 7, Boys Basketball, Ski, Wrestling & Bowling on November 14; Boys Swim November 21, 2022.
+All Spring Sports begin March 14, 2023 (Baseball, Boys Golf, Lacrosse, Girls Soccer, Softball, Girls Tennis and Track & Field). - First Semester Academic Eligibility: All 9th graders are considered academically eligible for first semester, however, athletes are held to a weekly grade check.
 Eligibility criteria: athletes must have a passing grade in each class OR if they are failing 1 class the other classes must average at least a 2.0.
 Failure to meet this criteria results in the athlete sitting out competitions for a minimum of one week or until they meet the criteria on a week to week basis. - Second Semester Academic Eligibility is based on 1st semester final grades.
 Winter athletes' final grades are checked at the beginning of 2nd semester.
 Students whose 1st semester final grades do not meet the academic criteria are not eligible to compete the remainder of winter season and the beginning of Spring.
 Grades can be rechecked the 60th day of the 2nd semester if the student passed at least 66% of their 1st semester classes and can regain semester eligibility to possibly finish out the spring season.

-Please feel free to contact your High School Athletic Department with any questions you may have regarding participating in sports during the 2023-24 school year.
+Please feel free to contact your High School Athletic Department with any questions you may have regarding participating in sports during the 2022-23 school year.

-Laurie Ankoviak, Kettering Athletic Secretary - ankovl01@wsdmi.org Office: 248-674-0113
+Laurie Ankoviak, Kettering Athletic Secretary -ankovl01@wsdmi.org Office: 248-674-0113

-Kim Grinnell, Mott Athletic Secretary - GrinnK01@wsdmi.org Office: 248-674-3847
+Jill Avenall, Mott Athletic Secretary - avenaj01@wsdmi.org Office: 248-674-3847